-abrasive pad, scouring powder, or solvent such as alcohol or benzine, as these may damage the finish of your imputer.
-If you drop a solid object or any liquid onto your computer, shut down the computer, unplug it, and remove the battery pack.
-You may want to have the computer checked by qualified personnel before operating it again.
-Do not drop your computer or place any objects on top of the computer.
-Do not place your computer in a location subject to: Heat sources, such as radiators or air ducts Direct sunlight Excessive dust Moisture or rain Mechanical vibration or shock Strong magnets or speakers that are not magnetically shielded Ambient temperature of more than 35°C or less than 5°C High humidity Do not place electronic equipment near your computer.
-The electromagnetic field of the equipment may cause the computer to malfunction.
-Us e your computer on a solid, stable surface. e advise not to use your computer directly on your lap.
-The temperature of the bottom of the unit may rise during norma eration, and after an extended period of time, could cause discomfort or burns.
+- Clean the cabinet with a soft cloth, which is dry or lightly moistened with a mild detergent solution.
+Do not use any type of abrasive pad, scouring powder, or solvent such as alcohol or benzine, as these may damage the finish of your computer. - □ If you drop a solid object or any liquid onto your computer, shut down the computer, unplug it, and remove the battery pack.
+You may want to have the computer checked by qualified personnel before operating it again. - Do not drop your computer or place any objects on top of the computer. - Do not place your computer in a location subject to: - Heat sources, such as radiators or air ducts - Direct sunlight - Excessive dust - Moisture or rain - Mechanical vibration or shock - □ Strong magnets or speakers that are not magnetically shielded - □ Ambient temperature of more than 35°C or less than 5°C - □ High humidity - Do not place electronic equipment near your computer.
+The electromagnetic field of the equipment may cause the computer to malfunction. - □ Use your computer on a solid, stable surface. - □ We advise not to use your computer directly on your lap.
+The temperature of the bottom of the unit may rise during normal operation, and after an extended period of time, could cause discomfort or burns.